box/box-ios-sdk/docs/usage/storage-policies.md

 --------------------

 To retrieve the storage policies in an enterprise, call [`client.storagePolicies.list(marker: String?, limit: Int?, fields: [String]?)`][get-storage-policies].
-This method will return an iterator in the completion that can be used to get the policies.
+This method will return an iterator in the completion, which is used to get the policies.

 ```swift
 client.storagePolicies.list() { results in